verlaine-muhungu/Verlaine_Codes/README.md

 # Verlaine_Codes
-Python snippet to hone your skills in Network automation
+Python snippet to hone your skills in Network automation with real life scenarios